AhmedRaza15-dev/portfiolo-website/README.md

 - CSS3
 - GitHub Pages (for hosting and deployment)

-# Getting Started
-1. Clone the repository: git clone https://github.com/your-username/your-repo-name.git
-2. Install dependencies: npm install or yarn install
-3. Start the development server: npm start or yarn start
-4. Open the website in your browser: http://localhost:3000

 # License
-This project is licensed under the MIT License.
-See the LICENSE for details.
+This project is licensed under the Bahria University License.
+Please have a look at the LICENSE for details.

 # Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.